adrianrodriguez-io/sentiment-analysis-brunch-restaurant/README.md

 In this readme along the document is provided the python code used for processing the ununstructured data of reviews that allowed to get the different charts analyzed along the document.
 Some conclutions and recommendations from a business analysis perspective are provided at the end of the document.

+- **Disclaimer** Some code provided in this analysis has been developed with chatgpt's assistance.

 ---

 ## Introduction